pratim4dasude/Ai_Builder/README.md

 - Replace one CSV connector with a real Shopify sandbox end-to-end.
 - Build the eval harness — 20 golden questions per worker, with numeric tolerances on KPIs.
 - Add tenant-namespaced memory and an API-key gateway for merchant isolation.
+- Promote provenance to a single `UniversalRow` shape across all three workers.
+Logistics already follows this pattern; extend it to finance and growth.